fahmidur/sfr-lisp-r1/README.md

 There are definitely better ways to do it than what you see here, efficiency is not the goal for this implementation.
 This implementation is meant to be as self-contained a possible.
 There are no third-party parsers, memory-management libraries, or complex build systems.
-The building is done by Ruby via a readable Rakefile.
+The building is done by Ruby via a simple readable Rakefile.
 There is a prototype implementation written in Ruby that I wrote first.
 There is a test suite, which tests the correctness of the output against Racket.
 There are memory leak tests using Valgrind, called by the test suite.

 The only third-party library used here is Linenoise, a tiny alternative to Readline written by Antirez.
-The reason for this is because keyboard handling for REPLs is somewhat outside of the scope of what I intend on learning.
-And keyboard handling for REPLs is notoriously hard to get right across different systems.
+The reason for this is because keyboard handling, terminal specific escape codes for REPLs, and etc is somewhat outside of the scope of what I intend on learning here.
+The functionality that Linenoise provides is notoriously hard to get right across different systems.
 But one day, I might switch this out as well.

 ## Building